KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 <h2> Clean the Dataset - Pre Process </h2>

-After visualy checking the dataset with manually loading several image patches on a free and open GIS software called <a href="https://www.qgis.org/en/site/">QGIS</a>, we noticed that many images do not contain pixels with flood.
+After visualy checking the dataset with manually loading several image patches on a free and open Geographic Information System software called <a href="https://www.qgis.org/en/site/">QGIS</a>, we noticed that many images do not contain pixels with flood.
 Additionally we saw that many sentinel 2 images are majored covered with clouds which makes them useless.

 <h2> Experiments  </h2>
 Experiments were splited into three parts, with each one based on a different semantic segmentation scheme.
 The first one is based on a RAndom Forest architecture and a set of hand crafted features, the second is based on the concept of transfer learning while the last on is based on a U-NET fully convolutional neural network.